MAECProject/maec5-docs/source/index.html.md

 }
 ```

 The list type defines a sequence of values ordered based on how they appear in the list.
-The phrasing “list of type \<type\>” is used to indicate that all values within the list MUST conform to the specified type.
+The phrasing “list of type \<type\>” is used to indicate that all values within the list **MUST** conform to the specified type.
 For instance, list of type integer means that all values of the list must be of the integer type.
-This specification does not specify the maximum number of allowed values in a list, however every instance of a list MUST have at least one value.
+This specification does not specify the maximum number of allowed values in a list, however every instance of a list **MUST** have at least one value.
 Specific STIX object properties may define more restrictive upper and/or lower bounds for the length of the list.

-Empty lists are prohibited in STIX and MUST NOT be used as a substitute for omitting the property if it is optional.
-If the property is required, the list MUST be present and MUST have at least one value.
+Empty lists are prohibited in STIX and **MUST NOT** be used as a substitute for omitting the property if it is optional.
+If the property is required, the list **MUST** be present and **MUST** have at least one value.

-The JSON MTI serialization uses the JSON array type [RFC7159], which is an ordered list of zero or more values.
+The JSON MTI serialization uses the JSON array type, which is an ordered list of zero or more values.

 ## Open Vocab